biosustain/shu/docs/source/plotting.rst

 Plotting distributions
 ----------------------

-For the simple example, it did not really matter since we had one value for each reaction.
+For the simple example, the shape of the dataframe did not really matter since we had one value for each reaction.
 However, to plot more variables to distribution geoms, it is important to understand that ggshu uses a dataframe in `tidy format`_.

 The rows are the observations and the columns are the variables or features.
 This effectively means that a reaction can appear in more than one row.
-For the size and color of ``geom_arrow()`` this did not matter because distributions get coerced to their mean, but let's try now to plot distributions.
+Let's now plot some distributions.

 .. code-block:: python